Template: ElectraNet Generator Performance Standards (GPS) Assessment Guideline

 4.2.4.1 [Network] Single Fault Disturbance

 Section 4.2.4.1 of the ElectraNet requirements specifies several NEM/OPDMS PSS®E snapshot models to use for this test.
-Inputs you require from AEMO/ElectraNet to complete this section are as follow.
+Inputs you require from AEMO/ElectraNet to complete this section are as follows.
 These inputs are not provided in this template.

-• Tuned raw/seq/dyr PSS®E NEM snapshot files of the scenarios specified in the ElectraNet requirements (or as otherwise agreed with AEMO/ElectraNet).
+- Tuned raw/seq/dyr PSS®E NEM snapshot files of the scenarios specified in the ElectraNet requirements (or as otherwise agreed with AEMO/ElectraNet).

-• A list of faults to apply in the PSS®E NEM snapshot files, including clearance times and auto-reclose settings.
+- A list of faults to apply in the PSS®E NEM snapshot files, including clearance times and auto-reclose settings.

-• Information on nearby generators, including their Voltage Control Strategies (VCS).
+- Information on nearby generators, including their Voltage Control Strategies (VCS).

 4.2.4.2 [SMIB] Multiple Fault Ride-Through (MFRT)

-Table 6: Dynamic studies to assess MFRT for S5.2.5.5:
+Table 8: Dynamic studies to assess MFRT for S5.2.5.5:

-• This table specifies a fault duration of 'Primary protection clearance times and circuit breaker failure'.
+- This table specifies a fault duration of 'Primary protection clearance times and circuit breaker failure'.
 This is unclear, we've instead used an unbalanced fault sequence compliant with S5.2.5.5(d) of the NER.
 Balanced fault sequences are not applied as the test is specified as PSCAD™ only.

-• This table specifies Vpoc to be as per VCS (voltage control strategy) - the initial conditions required are unclear, we've assumed the test should be completed with:
+Vpocto be as perVCS(voltage control strategy) - the initial conditions required are unclear, we've assumed the test should be completed with:- The generator in its default voltage/reactive power control mode (as per its VCS)

-• Repeated at Qmin, Q0 and Qmax
+default_poc_voltage) - Repeated at Qmin, Q0 and Qmax

 4.2.4.3 [SMIB] Reactive Current Injection, Rise Time and Settling Times